roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Shayleen Ch.
-01 ****** byJust_Plain_Bob© "About two years after she got married she came into work in a really bubbly mood and when one of the girls asked her what had her on such a high she said, and as I recall it, these are her exact words."
+"About two years after she got married she came into work in a really bubbly mood and when one of the girls asked her what had her on such a high she said, and as I recall it, these are her exact words."

  "My Barry is back and he wants me."